fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.rst

   for (auto &Arg : TheFunction->args())
     NamedValues[Arg.getName()] = &Arg;

-Now we get to the point where the ``Builder`` is set up.
+Now we getValue to the point where the ``Builder`` is set up.
 The first line creates a new `basic block <http://en.wikipedia.org/wiki/Basic_block>`_ (named "entry"), which is inserted into ``TheFunction``.
 The second line then tells the builder that new instructions should be inserted into the